 When this has finished, you will be presented either with 3 green ticks, 3 red crosses or a combination of both.
 If 3 green ticks are shown, you can simply close the Maintenance & Security Centre as no errors have been identified.
 If any red crosses are returned, please see the section below on obtaining the verify log file.

 If the verify as above has been completed and any red crosses are returned, it indicates there’s a problem with your data file.
-In this case, you’ll need to send a copy of the Verify log file to Genie Support for further advice.
+In this case, you will need to resolve these errors.
+We recommend always contacting Genie Support for any issues you are not comfortable in resolving yourself.
+You’ll need to send a copy of the Verify log file to Genie Support for further advice.

 Click the Open Log File button at the bottom of the Maintenance and Security Centre window.